Blog

 • Financial risk.
 Over-provision on-prem and you eat idle capital; under-provision in cloud and burst‐pricing or downtime hits revenue.
 Strategic lock-in adds long-term exposure: repatriating 100 TB from a cloud can incur five-figure egress fees.

 A common pattern: startups prototype on DBaaS, stabilize growth, then migrate stable workloads to dedicated hardware to cap expenses.
-Dropbox famously saved $75 million over two years by exiting cloud storage; not every firm hits that scale, yet many mid-sized SaaS providers report 30–50 % savings after moving heavy databases to single-tenant hosts.
-Transparent economics attract finance teams; we see customers use Melbicom servers to fix monthly costs for core data while keeping elastic analytics in cloud Spot fleets.
+Dropbox disclosed infrastructure optimization that lowered costs by $39.5 million in 2016 and $35.1 million in 2017; not every firm hits that scale, and repatriation savings remain workload-specific rather than automatic.
+Transparent economics attract finance teams; Melbicom servers can fix monthly costs for core data while elastic analytics remain in cloud Spot fleets.

 Criterion Dedicated server Cloud DBaaS Container platform